ARWL2016/portfolio/README.md

 ## Portfolio

 #### To do
-- create the footer
-- add the portfolio page and model a single card
+- portfolio stats need correcting

 #### About this Project
 This project is a portfolio website created to showcase my personal web development projects and document my technical skills.